-This bill would revise and recast those provisions and, among other things, would require the owner or operator to provide a copy of the previously completed annual inspection form and a requested date within 12 months of the prior inspection date for the next annual inspection by the lead agency; authorize a lead agency to cause an inspection to be conducted by an unlicensed employee of the lead agency who meets specified criteria and who, after January 1, 2018 2019, has completed an inspection workshop, as provided; impose new requirements on the lead agency related to the timing of inspections; impose timelines on a lead agency related to the submission of an application for a permit to conduct a surface mining operation; and require the director to provide an inspection workshop and update workshop a training program for lead agency employees who inspect surface mining operations after January 1, 2018 2019.
+This bill would revise and recast those provisions and, among other things, would authorize a lead agency to cause an inspection to be conducted by a qualified employee of the lead agency who meets specified criteria and who, after January 1, 2020, has completed an inspection workshop, as provided; impose new requirements on the lead agency related to the timing of inspections; and require the department to establish a training program for lead agency employees who inspect surface mining operations no later than December 31, 2017.
 By adding to the duties of a local government acting as a lead agency, this bill would impose a state-mandated local program.

 (3) The act requires that the lead agency have primary responsibility in enforcing the act.
-The act authorizes, in cases where the board is not the lead agency, the director to initiate enforcement actions if the lead agency has been notified by the director, for at least-15 30 days, of a violation and has not taken appropriate enforcement action, or the director determines there is a violation that presents an imminent and substantial endangerment to the public health or safety or the environment.
+The act authorizes, in cases where the board is not the lead agency, the director to initiate enforcement actions if the lead agency has been notified by the director, for at least 30 days, of a violation and has not taken appropriate enforcement action, or the director determines there is a violation that presents an imminent and substantial endangerment to the public health or safety or the environment.
 The act establishes procedures and timelines for an operator to have an order setting administrative penalties reviewed by a legislative body of a lead agency, the board, or a superior court.

-This bill would revise and recast those provisions and, among other things, would revise the timelines and actions related to the issuance of an order to comply and, after the expiration of a specified review period, would authorize the director or the board when it acts as a lead agency to apply to the small claims court or the superior court, as appropriate, for a judgment to collect an unpaid administrative penalty.
+This bill would revise and recast those provisions and, among other things, would revise the timelines and actions related to the issuance of an order to comply and, after the expiration of a specified review period, authorize the director or the board when it acts as a lead agency to apply to the small claims court or the superior court, as appropriate, for a judgment to collect an unpaid administrative penalty.